 - Candidates who do not move forward will remain in the qualified candidate group for future consideration.

-Step #5: Oral Interview Process / Chief's Interview Process
+Step #5: Oral Interview Process and Chief's Interview Process

-The Oral Interview Process is a panel interview during which an applicant will be asked five to eight questions, not necessarily fire-related, that focus on key competencies such as:
+The Oral Interview Process is a panel interview.
+The applicant will be asked five to eight questions (not necessarily fire-related) that focus on key competencies, such as:

 - Stress tolerance